Anomalous diffusion by fractal homogenization: Homogenization cascade up the inertial-convection subrange

 We now combine~\eqref{e.timecomp} and~\eqref{e.initial.plugin},~\eqref{e.fourlinesofcutoff} and~\eqref{e.diffterm.firstline} to obtain an explicit expression for $(\partial_t - \kappa_m \Delta + \b_m \cdot \nabla ) \tilde{\theta}_m$.
 As we merge~\eqref{e.timecomp} and~\eqref{e.initial.plugin}, we recall that the second line of~\eqref{e.timecomp} cancels the first line of~\eqref{e.diffterm.firstline}, and that the last line of~\eqref{e.timecomp} can be nicely combined with the last line of~\eqref{e.diffterm.firstline}.

 The result is the following equation satisfied by the ansatz~$\tilde{\theta}_m$: The term~\eqref{e.monster.cutoff1} is due to the time cutoff~$\xi_{m,k}$ and is extremely small by~\eqref{e.corrbounds.Chi.decay}, as we will see.
 The terms in~\eqref{e.monster.twistie1}--\eqref{e.monster.twistie5} are errors caused by the ``twisting'' introduced into our ansatz by the composing~$T_{m-1}$ with the flows~$X_{m-1,l}$ and inverse flows~$X_{m-1,l}^{-1}$; these will be controlled using the bounds on the flows and inverse flows we proved in Section~\ref{s.construction}: see~\eqref{e.Xm.regbounds} and~\eqref{e.Xm.bound.1}.
-The terms~\eqref{e.monster.normie1},~\eqref{e.monster.normie2} and~\eqref{e.monster.normie3} are ``routine homogenization errors'' which are expected.
+The terms~\eqref{e.monster.normie1},~\eqref{e.monster.normie2} and~\eqref{e.monster.normie3} are ``routine homogenization errors'' which are expected: these are small because the correctors are small, as we find in error estimates in classical homogenization theory.
 Finally, the very tiny error terms in~\eqref{e.monster.tiny} is reflection of the way we constructed~$T_{m-1}$ and~$\widetilde{H}_m$, which actually solve the equations~\eqref{e.Tm.true} and~\eqref{e.real.eq.Hm}, respectively, which are slight perturbations of the equations~\eqref{e.Tm} and~\eqref{e.Hm} we initially wanted them to solve.